whatifs/whatifs/README.md

 2. What if you never write a function longer than 3 lines?

 3. What if you write non-implementation-specific scenarios in BDD?

+4. What if you write all your unit-tests as property based tests?